jeffpar/pcjs.v1/README.md

 Grunt tasks defined by [Gruntfile.js](Gruntfile.js).

-Although Grunt was installed locally when you ran `npm install`, you'll also want to install the command-line interface to Grunt; you can install that locally as well, but it's recommended that you install it globally, with the "-g" option:
+Although Grunt was installed locally when you ran `npm install`, you'll also want to install the command-line interface to Grunt; you can install that locally as well, but it's recommended you install it globally (use "-g"):

 	sudo npm install grunt-cli -g

 Now you can run `grunt` anywhere within the PCjs project to build an updated version.
-If no command-line arguments are specified, `grunt` runs the "default" task defined by [Gruntfile.js](Gruntfile.js); that task runs Google's [Closure Compiler](https://developers.google.com/closure/compiler/) if any of the target files (eg, pc.js, pc-dbg.js, etc) are out-of date.
+If no command-line arguments are specified, `grunt` runs the "default" task defined by [Gruntfile.js](Gruntfile.js); that task runs Google's [Closure Compiler](https://developers.google.com/closure/compiler/) if any of the target files (eg, pc.js or pc-dbg.js in the [/versions](versions/) directory) are out-of date.

-To ensure identical compilation results for everyone, a copy of the Closure Compiler has been checked into the [bin](bin/) folder.
-This version of Closure Compiler, in turn, requires Java v7.x or later.
+To ensure consistent compilation results, a copy of the Closure Compiler has been checked into the [bin](bin/) folder.
+This version of Closure Compiler, in turn, requires Java v7 or later.
 Use the following commands to confirm that everything is working properly:

 	java -version

-which should report a version >= 1.7.x; eg:
+which should report a version >= 1.7; eg:

     java version "1.7.0_67"
     Java(TM) SE Runtime Environment (build 1.7.0_67-b01)